btaskinen/TUNI-web-development-2-2024/Documentation.md

   Curently, `id` property is added by addOrder function.
 Later, creation of id will be moved to database.<br>

   Receives REST API requests from Frontend about new orders placed and respondes to Frontend request with available sandwitch orders.
 Server A is connected to Frontend via WebSocket to publish updates about sandwitch status.
-  When Server A receives new order from Frontend, sandwitch order is stored in database and sends message to Message Queue 1 or message broker about new order.
+  When Server A receives new order from Frontend, sandwitch order is stored in database and sends message to Message Queue "received-orders".
+  Server A listens to Message Queue "order-fulfilled" to receive information about completed order.

 #### Database